Pratiksha100/AnalyticsProject/README.md

    - [ ] [Concorde](https://www.math.uwaterloo.ca/tsp/concorde.html) -> input: .tsp file
 - [ ] Generate Real Instances, corresponding Distance Marix (check branch 'ghozie')
 - [ ] Analytics

+### To Do Task for next meeting
+-[ ] Revise the Google sheet solver comparision for new Alina code -[ ] Generate the instances as provided by Rossana
+-[ ] Do the experimental set up